zmievsa/autograder/README.md

-This utility aims to provide a simple, yet highly configurable way to autograde programming assignments I consider it to be finished.
+This utility aims to provide a simple, yet highly configurable way to autograde programming assignments.

+I consider it to be finished.
 From now on, I will only be adding extra grading languages if necessary and fixing bugs if any are reported.
 # Features
 * Most features are demonstrated in examples/ directory